ericpolanski/newsfeed/documentation/design_doc.md

 ## Overview/Background

 This project implements a newsfeed application that allows users to view, create, edit, and delete posts.
-It utilizes a modern tech stack with a Next.js frontend and Django GraphQL backend.
 The application includes social features such as likes and comments, as well as a comprehensive authentication system.

 ## Technical Problem Statement